Third Czechoslovak Republic: 1945

 The Third Republic came into being in April 1945 with the creation of the Košice Programme.
 All of the remaining German armed forces also surrendered to the Allies on 8 May 1945.
 President Beneš flew from his exile in London to Košice in eastern Slovakia, which had been taken by the Red Army and which became the temporary capital.
-In Košice the new National Front government was formed, based on discussions dating back to 1943, with Beneš remaining president, Zdeněk Fierlinger becoming prime minister with Klement Gottwald as deputy primier.
+In Košice the new National Front government was formed, based on discussions dating back to 1943, with Beneš remaining president, Zdeněk Fierlinger becoming prime minister with Klement Gottwald as deputy premier.

-In the National Front coalition three socialist parties—KSČ, Czechoslovak Social Democratic Party, and Czechoslovak National Social Party—predominated.
-The Slovak Popular Party was banned as collaborationist with the Nazis.
+In the National Front coalition, three socialist parties—KSČ, Czechoslovak Social Democratic Party, and Czechoslovak National Social Party—predominated.
+The Slovak Popular Party was banned as a collaborationist with the Nazis.
 Other conservative yet democratic parties, such as the Republican Party of Farmers and Peasants (RSZML), were prevented from resuming activities in the postwar period.
 Certain acceptable nonsocialist parties were included in the coalition; among them were the Catholic People's Party (in Moravia) and the Slovak Democratic Party.

 The government moved back to Prague after its liberation on 10 May.
-Beneš was pressured by the Soviet Union to grant them the Carpathian Ruthenia territory as a sort of war reparation, and a treaty was signed on 29 June 1945 annexing it to Ukraine.
+Beneš was pressured by the Soviet Union to grant them the Carpathian Ruthenia territory as a sort of war reparation, and a treaty was signed on 29 June 1945 annexing it to the Ukrainian SSR of the Soviet Union.

 Industries, employing 61.2 percent of the industrial labour force, were nationalised.

 14 October 1945 saw a new provisional national assembly voted in.

 Beneš had compromised with the KSČ to avoid a postwar coup; he naïvely hoped that the democratic process would restore a more equitable distribution of power.
-Beneš had negotiated the Soviet alliance, but at the same time he hoped to establish Czechoslovakia as a "bridge" between East and West, capable of maintaining contacts with both sides.
+Beneš had negotiated the Soviet alliance, but at the same time, he hoped to establish Czechoslovakia as a "bridge" between East and West, capable of maintaining contacts with both sides.
 The KSČ leader Klement Gottwald, however, professed commitment to a "gradualist" approach, that is, to a KSČ assumption of power by democratic means.

 The popular enthusiasm evoked by the Soviet armies of liberation benefited the KSČ.
-Czechoslovaks, bitterly disappointed by the West at the Munich Agreement, responded favourably to both the KSČ and the Soviet alliance.
+Czechs, bitterly disappointed by the West at the Munich Agreement, responded favourably to both the KSČ and the Soviet alliance.
 Communists secured strong representation in the popularly elected national committees, the new organs of local administration.
-The KSČ organised and centralised the trades union movement; of 120 representatives to the Central Council of Trades Unions, 94 were communists.
+The KSČ organised and centralised the trade union movement; of 120 representatives to the Central Council of Trades Unions, 94 were communists.
 The party worked to acquire a mass membership, including peasants and the petite bourgeoisie, as well as the proletariat.
 Between May 1945 and May 1946, KSČ membership grew from 27,000 to over 1.1 million.